alexcorre/grunt-max-filesize/README.md

 Type: `Number`
 Default value: `undefined`

 The maximum number of bytes a file can be.
-If any files are larger than this value a fatal error will be thrown.
+If any files are larger than this value a fatal error will be thrown, and the name of the files logged to the console.

 ### Usage Examples

 #### Default Options
 There are no default options.
-If maxBytes option is not defined for the multitask or for subtasks, the maxFilesize will not run.
+If maxBytes option is not defined for the task as a whole or specific targets, this task will do nothing.

 #### Verify files under X bytes.
 Running this multitask will ensure that files in the `lib` directory are under 3000 bytes, and files in the `app` directory are under 10000 bytes.
 Using standard grunt file globbing works.